 As I scroll through the newsfeed, it is flooded with memes of patriotic gasconades, that we will “never forget.”
 The irony is……we have forgotten.

 I get a kick out of teenagers today.
 They have the ultimate journey of what lies ahead, to make right out of what was severed, and to help beseech social justice of issues that were so unjust.
 I just wish they had experienced, when, once upon a time, America became truly united.
 I wish they had the feeling of such love in the air.
-Granted, it took an iniquitous act of terror and vulgar during a pre-emptive polarized era of our country.
-This was during a time when George Bush (43)was President: the grown ups were occupied with poking fun at his enunciations, spent wasteful, hateful energy that he had stolen the election from his opponent, and fashioned time to construct conspiracy theories as such.
+Granted, it took an iniquitous act of terror and vulgarity during a pre-emptive polarized era of our country.
+This was during a time when George Bush (43) was President: the grown ups were occupied with poking fun at his enunciations, spent wasteful, hateful energy with claims that he had stolen the election from his opponent, and fashioned time to construct conspiracy theories as such.
 Then, 9/11 happened.
-During that period, Bush 43 stepped in to comfort us immediately, and in the weeks that followed, America adopted a mellifluous attitude.
-Today’s youth will never get to experience that.
+During that period, Bush 43 stepped in to comfort America immediately, and in the weeks that followed, America adopted a mellifluous attitude.
+Today’s youth will never get to experience that feeling of solitude.
 The love that was once in the air became vilely polluted.

 No textbook will ever provide even a glimpse of what that day was actually like.
 I have news coverage from that day recorded on videotape, stashed away in the event I need to reference for historical purposes.
 To this day, I haven’t reviewed those tapes.
 Though I am not the best at retaining information, 9/11 is clearly and sadly etched in my memories.